 However, direct comparison between the results is difficul

 Misclassification of outcomes, as discussed in the section above, is not the only issue introduced by the use of EHR codes to define outcomes.
-Comparing and contrasting between different studies is particularly difficult because of the impact that the use of different code list can have on the analysis35,36 This is a particular challenge in comparing research across different time-periods and coding systems.
+Comparing and contrasting between different studies is particularly difficult because of the impact that the use of different code lists can have on the analysis35,36 This is a particular challenge in comparing research across different time-periods and coding systems.
 Previous work has demonstrated that electronic health records have variable positive and negative predictive values, based substantially on the exact code-lists used to define each outcome.

-As part of my exploration of the unexpected results, I attempted to replicate the analyses of another research group (Smeeth et al.)[CITATION NEEDED] that employed a different approach to explore the effect of statin use on dementia outcomes.
+As part of my exploration of the unexpected results, I attempted to replicate the analyses of another research group (Smeeth et al.)[CITATION NEEDED] that employed a different What is the different approach?
+At least vague details needed here approach to explore the effect of statin use on dementia outcomes.

 However, there was a large difference in the dementia “case mix”, or proportion of different dementia diagnoses, between the two analyses, particularly in terms of the number of Alzheimer cases as a percentage of total dementia cases.
 The reason for this discrepancy between this analysis study and the previous paper is due to two things.
 While all of the codes used to define Alzheimer’s in the Smeeth paper are included in my “Probable Alzheimer’s” code-list, I included several additional codes used to define this outcome (including, for example, “Eu00013: [X]Alzheimer’s disease type 2”).
 Several of the codes in my “Possible Alzheimer’s” code list are included in the “Other dementia” code list used by Smeeth.